• Rhythms

 (Hand out the bread and cup.)

-Leader: “As we take the bread, we remember that he ran the race for us, and took the ultimate blow to his body on our behalf.”
+Leader: “As we take the bread, we remember that he sacrificed his body for us to fight with him not against him.”

 (Take the bread.)